 - Behavioral interventions including nutrition and exercise

-We value outcome data that assesses the efficacy of treatment interventions.
+We value outcome data that assess the efficacy of treatment interventions.

 We value education and training that promotes understanding of a continuum of care that embraces these values.